 Firm Foundation Date: Nov.
 7, 2014

-The company has now completed four complete financial periods and is currently in its sixth year of operation.
+The company has now completed five complete financial periods and is currently in its sixth year of operation.
 The company has grown to circa 15 people, a blend of employees and consultants.

-Headquartered in London, the company has occupied our current London office since early 2015.
+Headquartered in London.
 In 2017, we opened an office in China.

 The company is audited by Crowe LLP, and primarily uses KPMG for tax work.

 Our mission is to stimulate investor demand for platinum through both actionable insights and targeted development: providing investors with the information to support informed decisions regarding platinum; working with financial institutions and market participants to develop products and channels that investors need.